qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_config_get'></a>
 ## qri config get

 get configuration settings

-### Synopsis
+#### Synopsis

 get outputs your current configuration file with private keys removed by default, making it easier to share your qri configuration settings.

 You can get particular parts of the config by using dot notation to traverse the config object.
 For details on each config field checkout: https://github.com/qri-io/qri/blob/master/config/readme.md

 The --with-private-keys option will show private keys.